Jalzateco/Jalzateco/README.md

 # Hi, I am Jalzateco 👋

-🧑‍💻 Systems Engineering Student at the National University of Colombia ⚒️
+🧑‍💻 Systems Engineering Student at the National University of Colombia enthusiastic about programming, curious about new technologies ⚒️

+I always like to learn new things and know how they work

 ## Programming Languages: 🖥️
 - Python